schifilitimatthew/CP3402_Learning_Journal/Week 2 Journal.md

 # Career/Employability/Learning Insights

 I learnt to that presistance is key when trying to over come obstacles and rely my other ways of learning such as resorting the second source such as online videos.
+This was evident when I was attempt to install and upload the website.